Mike Berry (singer)

-Mike Berry (born Michael Hubert Bourne, 24 September 1942) is an English singer and actor.
-He is known for his top ten hits "Don't You Think It's Time" (1963) and "The Sunshine of Your Smile" (1980) in a singing career spanning nearly 60 years.
-He became an actor in the 1970s, and was best known for his appearances as Mr. Spooner on the British sitcom Are You Being Served? in the early 1980s.
+Michael Hubert Bourne (24 September 1942 – 11 April 2025), known professionally as Mike Berry, was an English singer and actor, known for the top ten hits "Don't You Think It's Time" (1963) and "The Sunshine of Your Smile" (1980) and for portraying Mr. Spooner in Are You Being Served?

 Early life

 Berry was born in Northampton.
-His parents grew up in Rhodesia but met in England and his mother was an amateur actress and singer.
+His parents had grown up in Rhodesia but met in England and his mother was an amateur actress and singer.
 Six months after his birth his mother moved with him to North Wales for two years.
-The family then moved to Stoke Newington where he attended William Pattern Primary School and passed his eleven plus exam, winning a scholarship to Hackney Downs Grocers' School.
+The family then moved to Stoke Newington, London where he attended William Patten Primary School and passed his eleven plus exam, winning a scholarship to Hackney Downs Grocers' School.
 He left the school aged 16 without qualifications to become an apprentice compositor.